Different types of Genetic mutations

 Mitochondria are the powerhouse organelle of our cell.
 Mitochondrial DNA (mtDNA) is present in mitochondrial (not in the nucleus), and it has its own replication and transcription machinery.

 Genomic mutations are inherited in Mendelian fashion.
 It is inherited in a syndromic manner.
 Whereas mitochondrial mutations are non-syndromic and do not follow Mendelian inheritance.

-One of the interesting thing about mtDNA is, it is inherited from mother.
+One of the interesting thing about mtDNA is that it inherited from mother.
 Though all the cells of our body have mitochondria, it is inherited from our mother to us.
-So it is called as maternally inherited DNA.
+So it is called as a maternally inherited DNA.
 If the mutation is inherited to male, it cannot further be transmitted.

 - Extrachromosomal inheritance class 2: organelle DNA